-Name Role DiplBw.
-Thomas Doyle Member (shareholders' representative) Alexander Dirrheimer Member (shareholders' representative) Dr. Bernd Fröhler Member (shareholders' representative)
+Name Role Mag.
+Karin Sorger Member (shareholders' representative) Thomas Wiedermann Member (shareholders' representative)

 The Supervisory Board may, from its ranks, form advisory and, unless otherwise stipulated by the law and the articles of association, decision-making committees.
-In the 2023 reporting year, the Supervisory Board did not form any committees.
+In the 2024 reporting year, the Supervisory Board did not form any committees.